 Taking action on smoking and health

-ASH Scotland received funding from Edinburgh and Lothians Health Foundation for a project that initially ran for two years (from mid-2015 to mid-2017) and is now entering a new, second, phase.
+ASH Scotland received funding from Edinburgh and Lothians Health Foundation for a project that initially ran for two years (from mid-2015 to mid-2017) and is now entering a new, third, phase.
 The IMPACT project (Improving Mental and Physical health: Achieving Cessation Targets) focuses on if/how smoking is addressed by and within third-sector mental health organisations, and aims to raise organisational awareness about the specific links between smoking and poor mental heath.
 The project has also developed a comprehensive Guidance document, with implementation suggestions for those organisations in order to help them support people with mental health issues who want to stop smoking.

 The original IMPACT project consisted of three stages: